-If you look at the scripture above, Ezekiel was not stating his desires or his opinion.
-He was delivering the word of the Lord into that situations.
-We know that when the word of the comes into a situation there is change.
+From the scripture above, Ezekiel did not state his desires or opinion.
+He was delivering the word of the Lord into those situations.
+We know there is change when the word of the comes into a situation.
 Where the word of the Lord is alive, so is his spirit.

 And we know that wherever the spirit of the Lord is, there is liberty.
 There is fullness of joy!
 When you saying healing prayers for others, you are praying for that liberty to be manifest in their lives.